-In the last Annual Report, there was reference to the Report of the Comprehensive Review of the Legal Framework of the National Intelligence Community (the Comprehensive Review) led by Dennis Richardson AC and the Commonwealth Government's acceptance of a recommendation made in it that the Commonwealth Ombudsman should have oversight responsibility for the use of Commonwealth electronic surveillance powers by all agencies other than ASIO.
+In the Annual Reports for 2020-21 and 2021-22, there was reference to the Report of the Comprehensive Review of the Legal Framework of the National Intelligence Community (the Comprehensive Review) led by Dennis Richardson AC and the Commonwealth Government's acceptance of a recommendation made in it that the Commonwealth Ombudsman should have oversight responsibility for the use of Commonwealth electronic surveillance powers by all agencies other than ASIO.
 The review also recommended the repeal of the Telecommunications (Interception and Access) Act 1979 (Cth), Surveillance Devices Act 2004 (Cth), and parts of the Australian Security Intelligence Organisation Act 1979 (Cth) to be replaced by one consolidated Act.

-By way of update, in late 2021 the Commonwealth Government revealed its Electronic Surveillance Reform project led by the Department of Home Affairs (DHA).
+It was noted in the 2021-22 report, that in late 2021 the Commonwealth Government revealed its Electronic Surveillance Reform project led by the Department of Home Affairs (DHA).
 In December 2021 DHA released a public discussion paper and invited public submissions.
 The Inspector did not make a submission in response to the paper as it was indicated that there would be further opportunity to comment on an exposure draft of the proposed electronic surveillance legislation.